GET TO KNOW ME

 Mordechai Rhine is a relationship mediator and coach.
 As a community Rabbi for two decades, he has assisted many families through the pain of conflict and dispute to resolution.
 Through careful listening, plenty of encouragement, and creative and thoughtful suggestions, we can, together, move from conflict and pain to resolution.
 By engaging in facilitated communication, CARE Mediation can provide valuable services to you in your relationships.
 We focus on divorce mediation, marriage intervention, and personal coaching.
 As a Center for Alternative Resolutions, CARE Mediation strives to explore new options for you to reach success.

-Rabbi Rhine holds a Masters degree in Rabbinic and Talmudic Studies (Beth Medrash Gevoha), and a Masters degree in Educational Leadership (Bellevue University).
-He has completed the GYE Coaching Mentorship Training and is a certified mediator by mediate.com.
+Rabbi Rhine is a certified mediator by mediate.com.
+He holds a Masters degree in Rabbinic and Talmudic Studies (Beth Medrash Gevoha), and a Masters degree in Educational Leadership (Bellevue University).